ssec/polar2grid/py/polar2grid/doc/source/index.rst

 The features provided by Polar2Grid are accessible via bash scripts and binary command line tools.
 This is meant to give scientists an easy way to use and access features that typically involve complicated programming interfaces.

+Linux terminal commands included in these instructions assume the bash shell is used.

 Polar2Grid Version 2.1 is now available.
 For a description of what's new see the :doc:`NEWS` section.